FAQs

 Q. Isn’t the University of Michigan a good model for UC in the face of declining state support?

 A. When the University of Michigan moved to a semi-privatized model, it reduced access for residents to allow greater enrollment of non-residents who are charged much more for tuition.
-Admission standards were relaxed to increase out-of-state enrolment.
+Admission standards were relaxed to increase out-of-state enrollment.
 Over half of Michigan’s 2003 freshman class came from families with six-figure incomes in a state where only 13% of families earn that much.
 The result has been significantly diminished access for the residents of Michigan, especially the most disadvantaged, and a reduction in the quality of the University as seen in its drop in rankings by U.S. News and World Report.